 Further research could include testing to determine if inhaled steroids might be beneficial for people with certain types of inflammatory compounds in their lungs.

 The review reports that oral steroids may improve lung function, reduce shortness of breath, and result in lower relapse rates for people with moderate and severe COPD exacerbations.

 One of the most significant concerns about oral corticosteroids is how long a person should take them for.

 Doctors typically prescribe steroids for periods of 8 weeks.
-However, research has shown that a 14-day course of treatment could offer similar results.
+However,

 The study included 314 participants who came to an emergency department with COPD exacerbation.
 All participants had a greater than 20-year history of smoking and did not have asthma.